MEETING DATES 2014-2015

 - Maddie Lassiter, junior, biological sciences (appointed by student body president)

 - Mark Foley, junior, electrical engineering (appointed by student body president)

 - Brandon Tung, sophomore, nuclear engineering (appointed by student body president)

 - Tiffany Johnson, senior, communication media and political science (College of Humanities and Social Sciences appointee)

 - Daniel Kale, senior, communication media (College of Humanities and Social Sciences appointee)

-- VACANT - (Poole College of Management appointee)
+- Mimi McCarthy, junior, management (Poole College of Management appointee)